paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-945-computation-of-retired-pay.md

 A prior section 9361 was renumbered [section 9461 of this title](./chapter-953-united-states-air-force-academy.md#section-9461).

 #### Amendments
+2025—Subsec. (a)(2).
+Pub.
+L. 119–60 substituted “Vietnam era” for “Vietnam Era”.

+2024—Subsec. (a)(2).
+Pub.
+L. 118–159 inserted “(except in the case of a member who served during the Vietnam Era, as that term is defined in [section 12731 of this title](./chapter-1223-retired-pay-for-non-regular-service.md#section-12731))” after “is based”.

 2018—Pub.
 L. 115–232, § 806(b)(15), renumbered [section 8991 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8991&num=0&edition=prelim) as this section.

 Subsec. (a)(2).
 Pub.
 L. 115–232, § 809(a), substituted “section 9314” for “section 8914”.